 Mint family (Lamiaceae)

-Range & Habitat: Common Mountain Mint is widely distributed in Illinois, but is uncommon or absent from southern Illinois and a few western counties (see Distribution Map).
-It is occasional to locally common in moist to mesic black soil prairies.
+Range & Habitat: The native Common Mountain Mint is widely distributed in Illinois, but it is uncommon or absent from southern Illinois and a few western counties (see Distribution Map).
+This plant is occasional to locally common in moist to mesic black soil prairies.
 Other habitats include moist sand prairies, moist meadows in woodland areas, thickets, fens, swamps, and rocky bluffs.
 This is probably the most common Mountain Mint in Illinois.

 Faunal Associations: Many insects are strongly attracted to the flowers, including various bees, wasps, flies, small butterflies, and beetles.
 Typical visitors from these groups include honeybees, Cuckoo bees, Halictid bees, Sphecid wasps, Eumenine wasps, bee flies, Tachinid flies, Wedge-shaped beetles, and Pearl Cresecent butterflies.
 Most of these insects seek nectar.
 Mammalian herbivores and many leaf-chewing insects apparently find the mint fragrance of the leaves and stems repugnant, and rarely bother this plant.